Gravitate-Health/Documentation/development/development.md

 - Security scan with Trivy, scanning vulnerabilities in Docker images and dependencies, detecting secrets leaks and misconfigurations.
 - Automatic deployment to the Development environment.

+To develop/test workflow, it is encouraged to use [act](https://nektosact.com/introduction.html) to run and test worflows locally.

 ## Builds

 All developed components are built as Docker images, as FOSPS is deployed to a Kubernetes cluster.